-Fidelity provides investment advice with respect to the Fund's investment portfolio and arranges for the acquisition and disposition of portfolio investments, including all necessary brokerage arrangements.
+Fidelity has entered into sub-advisory agreements with a number of entities including Fidelity Management & Research Company LLC, to provide investment advice with respect to all or a portion of the investments of the Fund.
+The sub-advisors arrange for acquisition and disposition of portfolio investments, including all necessary brokerage arrangements.

-Fidelity All-in-One Growth ETF Fund Fund Specific Notes to Financial Statements - continued
+Fidelity Multi-Asset Innovation Fund Fund Specific Notes to Financial Statements - continued